Resonances and resonance expansions for point interactions on the half-space: Resonances of point interactions in the half-space

 For the Neumann case, the critical value is now $\alpha_{\textup{c}}=\frac{1}{8\pi y_{3}}$.
 So

-\end{remark} \begin{remark} Concerning the multiplicity of the resonances, we notice the following.
-All the resonance values considered as roots of the "characteristic system" \eqref{complexsystemhalfspace} (and the analog Neumann case) are simple, but the zero resonance in the Dirichlet case, where the root is double.
-In the latter case, one has an eigenvalue with the corresponding eigenfunction \eqref{eigenvectorD}, and no other solution.
-This because the corresponding boundary value problem implies that the the regular part of the resonance function satisfies the Laplace equation on the half-plane, which enjoys uniqueness thanks to the Maximum principle (see for example Lemma 2.1 in \cite{BCN97}). \end{remark} \begin{remark}{[\emph{Bifurcation of eigenvalues and resonances at zero energy}]} Two different pictures show up in the Dirichlet and Neumann case as regards the bifurcation of eigenvalues and resonances at the origin of the complex plane.
-In the Neumann case, things are simple: a resonance (an anti-bound state more precisely) moves on the negative imaginary axis when $\alpha\in (\frac{1}{8\pi y_3},\infty)$, and disappears at zero.
-In the Dirichlet case, a couple bound state- resonance separate at $z=0$ moving respectively on the positive imaginary axis (eigenvalue) and on the negative imaginary axis (anti-bound state); the couple bifurcates from the branch of resonances colliding at zero and described in Proposition \ref{DirSpec}, iv). \end{remark} \begin{remark} As noticed in Remark 2.5, operators $-\Delta_{\alpha, y}^\textup{D}$ and $-\Delta_{\alpha, y}^\textup{N}$ cannot be obtained from a combination of point interactions in $\R^3$.
-However, they could have in principle the same point spectrum or set of resonances of a combination of many center point interactions.
-For symmetry reasons the only possible candidate is a 2-center point interaction.
-Choosing the distance of the two centers as $2y_3$ and the same $\alpha$ one shows that the set of spectrum and resonances of this last model equals the union of the set of zeroes of $\Gamma_{\alpha, y}^{\textup{D}}(z)$ and of $\Gamma_{\alpha, y}^{\textup{N}}(z)$ (see \cite{Albeverio:SolvableModelsQM} Chapter II.1, Theorem 1.1.4, in particular formula 1.1.53, giving the set of eigenvalues and resonances for N-center point interactions).
-Other combinations of distances and $\alpha$'s do not give point spectra comparable with the ones here obtained for the half-space. \end{remark}
+\end{remark} \begin{remark}{[\emph{Bifurcation of eigenvalues and resonances at zero energy}]} Two different pictures show up in the Dirichlet and Neumann case as regards the bifurcation of eigenvalues and resonances at the origin of the complex plane.
+In the Neumann case, things are simple: a resonance (an anti-bound state more precisely) moves on the negative imaginary axis when $\alpha\in (\frac{1}{8\pi y_3},\infty)$, and becomes an eigenvalue after crossing the threshold $\alpha=\frac{1}{8\pi y_3}$.
+At threshold, a zero energy resonance appears.
+In the Dirichlet case, a couple bound state-resonance separate at $z=0$ moving respectively on the positive imaginary axis (eigenvalue) and on the negative imaginary axis (anti-bound state); the couple bifurcates from the branch of resonances colliding at zero, which is an eigenvalue, as described in Proposition \ref{DirSpec}, iv).
+In both cases, with a different phenomenology, it should be noted that the eigenvalue persists (see for this terminology the recent paper \cite{CDG25}) and it does not disappear.
+A general understanding of the phenomenon of persistence/disappearing of eigenvalues at threshold seems still lacking. \end{remark}